-- 30 semester (45 quarter) hours in upper-level accounting courses including:
+- 30 semester hours (45 quarter hours) in upper-level accounting courses including:

 - 3 semester hours (4 quarter hours) of financial accounting

-- 3 semester hours (4 quarter hours) of taxation based on USA accounting standards
+- 3 semester hours (4 quarter hours) of taxation based on US accounting standards

-- 36 semester hours (54 quarter hours) of upper-level business courses to include:
+- 36 semester hours (54 quarter hours) of general business courses to include:

 - 3 semester hours (4 quarter hours) of business law based on US law

-- note: one microeconomics, one macroeconomics, one statistics, one business law, and one introduction to computers course may be lower division.
+- Note: one microeconomics, one macroeconomics, one statistics, one business law, and one introduction to computers course may be at the lower-division level.

-Experience must start after completion of 120 semester hours/180 quarter hours from an accredited college or university with a concentration in accounting.
+Experience must start after completion of 120 semester hours or 180 quarter hours from an accredited college or university with a concentration in accounting and business courses.

 The experience must either average at least 20 hours a week over no more than 104 weeks, or average no more than40 hours a week over no more than 52 weeks.
 Reasonable vacation time and sick leave or other required absences may be permitted.
 A certified public accountant shall certify that the applicant rendered such services as are customarily performed by full-time, regularly employed staff employees for a minimum of 2,000 hours gained over a period of not less than 52 or more than 104 weeks.
 The sequence of the experience is considered immaterial, that is, whether the experience was secured before or after taking the examination, or partly before the examination and partly after the examination, provided the two periods combined equal at least one year.

 Florida CPA continuing education requirements are intended to assist CPAs in maintaining their professional knowledge and competence.
 There are four categories into which all acceptable subject matter for CPE credit is classified: accounting and auditing, technical business, behavioral and ethics.
 Florida CPAs must complete a total of 80 CPE hours and include at least eight hours in accounting and auditing and four hours in Board-approved ethics every two years.